NCAA Academy 2.0

 The Cecile Reynaud Coaching Mastery Award recognizes a participant at each Academy 2.0 who embodies the characteristics of Coach Reynaud: leadership, commitment to personal development, and the advancement of others, and a deep care and respect for the game.
 This award is granted via nomination by fellow classmates.

-The 2022 Cecile Reynaud Coaching Mastery Award recipient from NCAA Academy 2.0 Class #5:
+The 2023 Cecile Reynaud Coaching Mastery Award recipients from NCAA Academy 2.0 Class #7:

 Cancellation Policy